garrandall/popular-music-data/tracks/get-no-better-cassidy-mashonda.md

-Mmmm wit yo sexy self go to my hotel and undress yourself and after we have sex Don't stress yourself I will respect you if you respect yourself girl it's whatever I get the Chedda when we get together it don't be no better and you can see I'm throwin' it cause my arm On chill it look like i spilled freon on it.
+Mmm wit yo sexy self go to my hotel and undress yourself and after we have sex Don't stress yourself I will respect you if you respect yourself girl it's whatever I get the Chedda when we get together it don't be no better and you can see I'm throwin' it cause my arm On chill it look like I spilled freon on it.
 I make hella paper on the block that's why I'm bout
 To put a three story elevator in my yacht they going keep hating it boo, but keep holdin' me Down strong dis song dedicated to you.

 Baby I can't deny that I'm feeling you, the way that you look and the things you do.
 Knowing, knowing baby it don't whoa oh whoa it don't get no better